mancap314/mancap314.github.io/_posts/2025-01-07-hasenspiel.md

 </figure>

 ## Answers
-- Black can force victory from the start of the game, whatever white plays
+- Black can force victory from the start of the game, whatever white plays, in max.
+44 moves (resp.
+22 couples of (white-black moves)
 - There are 2479,.39 quintilions (quintillion: $$10^{27}$$, or billions of billions of billions) possible games
 - of which 1.49% where black wins